Lau Ka Kiu

-Kyle Lau Ka Kiu (劉家喬; born 10 February 2002) is a Hong Kong professional footballer who currently plays as a forward for Hong Kong Premier League club Lee Man and the Hong Kong national team.
+Kyle Lau Ka Kiu (劉家喬; born 10 February 2002) is a Hong Kong former professional footballer who played as a forward.

 Early life

 As a youth player, Lau joined the youth academy of HKFC.
-He equally played for the Chinese International School football team in Secondary school.
+He also played for the Chinese International School football team in Secondary school.

 College career

 After graduating high school, Lau enrolled in the Department of Economics and Mathematics at Pomona-Pitzer college in the United States, where he also played for the university soccer team.

 Club career

 On 28 December 2022, Lau joined HK U23.

 On 3 January 2025, Lau joined Lee Man.

+Following the conclusion of 2025–26 season, Lau stepped away from playing career to pursue studies at Tsinghua University.

 International career

 Lau had represented Hong Kong at various youth teams.
 His most recent appearance was during the 2023 Merlion Cup where he scored a goal against Malaysia U-23.

 On 27 March 2023, Lau was called up to the senior national team for the first time for a friendly match against Malaysia after his impressive performance during the 2023 Merlion Cup.

 On 10 June 2025, Lau made his international debut for Hong Kong in the 2027 AFC Asian Cup qualification match against India.